emmo-repo/EMMO/README.md

 * The 3+1 circles emphasises that EMMO is a 4D ontology with three spatial plus one time dimension.
 * The lines connecting the circles may refer to graph theory and knowledge graphs.
 * A triangle is a common way to represent a ternary phase diagram showing the close connection to physics.

-### Use of EMMO in domain ontologies
-Currently there are several domain ontologies in development that use EMMO as the top and middle level ontology.
-Typically they import one of the versions of EMMO listed on [https://emmo-repo.github.io/](https://emmo-repo.github.io/).
-The following table lists the public EMMO-based domain ontologies that we are aware of.
-Please create an issue if you have a public domain ontology that you think should be listed here.

 ## EMMO in a Nutshell